Time-inhomogeneous N-particle Branching Brownian Motion and the continuous random energy model: Motivations and comments

 \subsection{Some perspectives}

 Let us discuss several ways in which our work could be expanded.

 \emph{Technical restrictions.} There are a few technical assumptions in Theorem~\ref{thm:main} which we do not expect to be optimal.
-We believe that our results hold for all $\gs(\cdot)\in\cC^1([0,1])$, however proving this does not seem to be straightforward.
-Most importantly, our results also assume that $\gs$ is bounded from above and below: this assumption is largely needed throughout our proof, but it does rule out many functions of physical relevance (see e.g.~\cite{Kli12}).
+For instance, we believe that our results hold for all $\gs(\cdot)\in\cC^1([0,1])$, however proving this does not seem to be straightforward.

-Furthermore, we expect the estimates for the empirical distribution of the process from Proposition~\ref{prop:endtimedistribution} to hold in the sub-critical regime as well, with $m_T^\subcrit$ in \eqref{eq:prop:endtimedist:1} replaced with a random centering (see Remark~\ref{rem:enddist:subcrit} for more details).

 \emph{Genealogy of the $N$-BBM.} In~\cite{BBS13}, the authors study the genealogy of a sample of particles in a (time homogeneous) BBM with drift and absorption, and prove that it converges to the genealogy of the Bolthausen-Sznitman coalescent.
 More specifically, they choose a near critical drift depending on some constant $L>0$, such that the process contains roughly $e^L$ particles throughout a time interval of length $L^3$, and they remain in a space interval of length $L$; moreover the absorption only kills the bottom-most particles of the process.
 Comparing these properties with those of the $N(T)$-BBM, we therefore expect the same convergence to hold for the genealogy of the $N(T)$-BBM in the critical regime $\log N\approx T^{1/3}$, up to a time-change of the coalescent due to the inhomogeneity in time.